I've begun to receive a few tentative email queries

 Yes.
 Yes.
 And, yes.

 But, I must admit this recovery period has been a bit more challenging than I think I was prepared for, and instead of blabbing about it on a regular basis in this public venue, I've instead turned focus to the management of the discomfort and to the business of trying to regain some of the energy my system seems to have lost.
-A frustrating part of this endeavor to overcome my recent narcoleptic tendencies has been the lack of cooperation in the weather department, and instead of the spring temperatures that typically prevail by the first part of May luring me to the dirt of my garden, Chicago has been plagued by chilly, drizzly, dreary weather, and I've instead turned to cozy recliner in the living room ~
+A frustrating part of this endeavor to overcome my recent narcoleptic tendencies has been the lack of cooperation in the weather department, and instead of the spring temperatures that typically prevail by the first part of May luring me to the dirt of my garden, Chicago has been plagued by chilly, drizzly, dreary weather, and I've instead turned to cozy recliner in the living room ~Oh no, Keenan shrank!

 No, that's just Chris & Tasha's dog hanging with me here.